openshift/enhancements/enhancements/machine-api/control-plane-machine-set.md

 #### Users may delete Control Plane Machines manually

-If a user were to delete the Control Plane Machines using `oc`, `kubectl` or some other API call, the ControlPlaneSet operator is designed in such a way that this should not pose a risk to the cluster.
+If a user were to delete the Control Plane Machines using `oc`, `kubectl` or some other API call, the
+`ControlPlaneMachineSet` operator is designed in such a way that this should not pose a risk to the cluster.

 The etcd protection mechanism will prevent removal of the Machines until they are no longer required for the etcd quorum.
-The ControlPlaneSet operator will, one by one, add new Control Plane Machines based on the existing spec and wait for these to join the cluster.
+The `ControlPlaneMachineSet` operator will, one by one, add new Control Plane Machines based on the existing spec and wait for these to join the cluster.
 Once the new Machines have joined, they will replace the deleted Machines as normal with the process outlined earlier in this document.

 #### Machine Config may change during a rollout

-There may be occasions where the Machine Config Operator attempts to rollout new Machine Config during a Control Plane scaling operation.
+There may be occasions where the Machine Config operator attempts to rollout new Machine Config during a Control Plane scaling operation.
 We do not believe this will cause issue, but it may extend the time taken for the scaling operation to take place.